 We may have hated those word problems at the end of math pages as we grew up, but let’s face it.
 As adults, that is the type of math we do every day.

 How long will it take to make the 145-mile drive to Atlanta, Georgia?
-What time will we get there if the traffic is bearable? (a true miracle in Atlanta) What time should we leave if I need to be there at 3:30 and we might hit heavy traffic?
+What time will we get there if the traffic is bearable?
+(A true miracle in Atlanta!)
+What time should we leave if I need to be there at 3:30 and we might hit heavy traffic?

 That is problem-solving that adults need to be able to do, and let’s face it.
 You can’t work out time on your smartphone.

 Here’s another one that we need in our adult lives.
-There are 9 children my homeschool group, I have three kids that need to pass out candy to each child, and the assorted bag of candy has 12 servings, and each serving is 3 pieces of candy.
+There are 9 children in my homeschool group, I have three kids that need to pass out candy to each child, and the assorted bag of candy has 12 servings, and each serving is 3 pieces of candy.
 Do I need more than one bag?

-Number one, why in the world can’t the candy makers not just put the total number of candies in the bag on the front somewhere in big numbers???
+Number one, why in the world can’t the candy makers not just put the total number of candies in the bag on the front somewhere in big numbers?
 But let’s face it, I have done this type of math numerous times in a grocery store with four children talking to me!
 I need to have the number sense so that I know if I need to add, multiply, divide, or subtract.
 My smartphone is not going to tell me that!